Before leaving hospital make sure you’re clear about:

 Managing bleeding

 Some bleeding and discharge is normal in the first few weeks after nasal surgery.
-If bleeding persists, sit forwards slightly and breathe through your mouth, spitting out any blood if you need to.
+If bleeding persists, sit forwards slightly, pinch your nostrils closed and breathe through your mouth, spitting out any blood if you need to.
 Avoid blowing your nose.
 If the bleeding doesn’t stop after 15 minutes, contact your doctor or go to your hospital’s emergency department.

-To avoid nosebleeds, don’t smoke, have hot drinks, spicy food or alcohol for 2 days after your surgery.
+To avoid nosebleeds, don’t smoke, have hot drinks, spicy food or alcohol.
+You should also avoid straining (including on the toilet) and lifting for the first 7–14 days after your surgery.

 Managing nasal congestion